namini94/scBALF_Hackathon/FDA/FDA.md

 # Flexible Discriminant Analysis (LDA)

-Here we explain how LDA can be performed to classify cells based on expression of top DE genes.
+Here we explain how FDA can be performed to classify cells based on expression of top DE genes.

 ``` R
 #### Flexible Discriminant Analysis (FDA)